-Burp your baby regularly – if they’re prone to gas, burp them mid-feed and afterwards.
+- Burp your baby regularly – if they’re prone to gas, burp them mid-feed and afterward.

-Encourage tummy time every day – when babies lay on their tummy’s, they experience a pressure that can assist with gas.
+- Encourage tummy time every day – when babies lay on their tummies, they experience a pressure that can assist with gas.

 If you notice that bub has a lot of gas, consult the list above, but most importantly, seek medical advice before cutting out foods.
 If you’re fuelling your body with plenty of nutritious foods, you’re doing the best thing by yourself and your bub, and in most cases, the gas should pass in no time.

 If you’re looking for support, join our Facebook group – the In Shape Mummy Breastfeeding Support Group.
 Here you’ll meet like-minded women who are passionate about breastfeeding, nutrition, health, and wellness.